What is Amazon AWS Management Console?

 Getting Started with AWS Management Console

-Now that your AWS account is ready, you can login to Amazon Management Console and start performing the tasks such as finding and accessing AWS services, creating service shortcuts, etc. Let’s start with accessing Amazon Web Services using AWS Management Console.
+Now that your AWS account is ready, you can login to Amazon Management Console and start performing the tasks such as finding and accessing AWS services, creating service shortcuts, etc. Now, start with accessing Amazon Web Services using AWS Management Console.

 Accessing Amazon Web Services